Mobile is the new king of ecommerce. Last holiday season, almost 30% of purchases were made from mobile devices.

 To do that:

-Include only vital fields – only ask the user to fill out the information you need to complete the sale.
+Only ask the user to fill out the information you need to complete the sale.
 Nothing else.

 Don’t ask questions such as: “How did you hear about us?” or “Would you recommend us to your friends?”.